codefellows-seattle-javascript-401d21/11-express/lab-jordan/README.md

 ### METHODS:

 #### CREATE
-Creates a new note using the title and content passed by the user through query strings.
+Creates a new note using the name and content passed by the user through query strings.

 #### UPDATE
 Changes the data in an existing note, using data passed through the user with query strings.